U.S. Marshals, FBI Urge Public: Report Phone Scams

 There have been many victims with losses in the tens of thousands of dollars.
 The U.S. Marshals Service receives inquiries daily from victims and potential victims of this scam.

-If you believe you were a victim of such a scam, you are encouraged to report the incident to your local FBI office and to the Federal Trade Commission (FTC).
+If you believe you were a victim of such a scam, you are encouraged to report the incident to your local FBI offices and to the Federal Trade Commission (FTC).

 Things to remember:

-• Report scam phone calls to your local FBI office and to the FTC.
+- Report scam phone calls to your local FBI offices and to the FTC.

 Updates: